joshtynjala/optimizing-performance-for-the-flash-platform/minimizing-cpu-usage.md

 run each frame.
 By centralizing this code, it is easier to manage all the code that is running frequently.

-Likewise, if you’re using Timer objects, there is overhead associated with creating and dispatching events from multiple Timer objects.
+Likewise, if you're using Timer objects, there is overhead associated with creating and dispatching events from multiple Timer objects.
 If you must trigger different operations at different intervals, here are some suggested
 alternatives: